 a lot of money on you, just in case.

 There is not such a considerable gay scene but the blow ones are the most popular gay cruising places in Kusadasi, especially more fruitful in the evenings.

 *The waterfront and the neighborhood of the marina.

 *Merkez park (the central park by the coast)

 *Barlar Caddesi-Bar street.

-This place was reported by website visitors.
-Similar to so-called gay beach of Bodrum it is a secluded rocky beach far from the settlement area.
+Similar to so-called gay beach of Bodrum it is a secluded rocky area far from the residential zone.
 It is behind the hill across the Tusan Hotel on Kustur beach.
 It is rather a cruising area than a beach, but you can also have sun bath, swim and dive on some parts.
 From Kusadasi bus terminal there are local buses passing near Tusan hotel almost every 5 minute in summer.
 Click here to approximate location on Google Maps

 "Take the Dolmus from Kusadasi to Tusan Otel.
 You go around the hotel and from the beach climb up the hill on the right side.
 The cruising area is near the fence of the Pine Bay Hotel."
 (03 December 2009)